 The Small Church Guide is your standard lesson guide for any small youth group.
 It takes a 15-minute sermon manuscript and retrofits it into an interactive 25-35-minute lesson perfect for a small youth group sitting in a circle.
 These lesson guides are typically comprised of short teaching monologues interspersed with gamified activities, discussion questions, and response time experiences.

-We’ve even included an alternative lesson plan within every Small Church Guide called Where Two Or More Are Gathered.
-This lesson plan is adapted for when one or two students show up to youth group.
+Each Small Church Guide even includes an alternative lesson plan called Where Two or More Are Gathered.
+It’s designed for those nights when just one or two students show up.
+It’s the kind of guide I wish I’d had early on, when only one in five teens came and I still wanted to offer something meaningful.
 Just because it’s a small gathering doesn’t mean you throw out the plan or completely wing it.
 With the Small G Plan, you just adapt!
 Because where two or more are gathered in His name, He is there.

 2) Video Messages